panlm/partner-lab-taiwan/index.rst

         </div>
         <div class="col-md-6">
             <h2>Awards and Prizes</h2>
-            <p>In addition to bragging rights and special recognition at SKO there will be prizes for the winning team.
-There will be awards for most Jira ticket submissions and special contributions.</p>
+            <p>In addition to bragging rights and special recognition at SKO, the winning team will receive a Nutanix Tech Summit branded fleece vest from The North Face.</p>
         </div>
     </div>
     <hr>